Vossloh is one of the world's leading companies in the rail infrastructure markets.

-The three core divisions will be monitored and controlled according to the fundamental principles of their respective business models, this means in accordance with product, project and service orientation.
+The three core divisions will be controlled according to the fundamental principles of their respective business models, this means in accordance with product, project and service orientation.
 All divisions work closely together and externally present themselves uniformly and in a coordinated fashion as "One Vossloh".
 As an operational management and financial holding company, Vossloh AG is the parent of the Vossloh Group and controls and oversees all major operations and activities within the Group.
 In addition to determining corporate strategy and controlling corporate development, Vossloh AG allocates the financial resources.

-Cost of equity is composed of a risk-free rate plus a market risk premium.
-As a result of the pretax consideration, the interest factor is adjusted accordingly on the basis of the input tax consideration.
+Cost of equity is composed of a risk-free interest rate plus a market risk premium.
+The interest rate factor is adjusted accordingly on the basis of the input tax consideration.
 Cost of debt is calculated on the basis of the Group’s average financing terms.
-The ratio of equity to interest-bearing debt of two-thirds to one-third, which is used to determine WACC, is not derived from the balance sheet since it is not only predicated on a benchmark for the funding structure but also because equity is here based on fair value and not the carrying amounts recognized in the balance sheet.
-For internal management purposes, a pre-tax weighted average cost of capital (WACC) of 7.0% was applied in the 2020 financial year as the return expected by investors and lenders.
-From financial year 2017, WACC will be reduced to 7.5 percent due to the continuing low interest rate environment.
+The ratio of equity to interest-bearing debt of two-thirds to one-third, which is used to determine WACC, is not derived from the balance sheet since it is not only predicated on a benchmark for the funding structure but also because equity is based on target market values in this case and not the carrying amounts recognized in the balance sheet.
+For internal management purposes, a pre-tax weighted average cost of capital (WACC) of 7.0% was applied in the 2020 financial year as the return expected by investors (previous year: 7.5%).

-To the management of Vossloh AG, the monthly financial reporting represents a central element for the on-going analysis and control of the Group companies, divisions, business units and the Group itself.
-To this end, the financial statements and also the key performance indicators of all Group entities included are consolidated and analyzed as in the monthly annual projection.
-Deviations from plan are investigated as to their effects on the financial targets.
-The monthly and quarterly annual projections are supplemented by a risk report to identify potential decreases or increases to assets.
-The effectiveness of measures proposed to ensure targets are achieved is continuously analyzed.
-The figures of the operating units are intensively discussed by the management and the Executive Board.
-The close interaction between the Executive Board of Vossloh AG and the management of the operating units guarantees a rapid flow of information and also allows short-term responses.
+To the management of Vossloh AG, the monthly financial reporting represents a central element for the ongoing analysis and control of the divisions, business units and the Group itself.
+To this end, the financial statements and key performance indicators prepared by the consolidated Group companies are consolidated and analyzed in the same way as the monthly annual forecast.
+Deviations are investigated in relation to their effects on the financial targets.
+The monthly annual projections are supplemented by a risk report to identify potential reductions and increases in assets.
+The effectiveness of measures aimed at ensuring targets are reached is continuously analyzed.
+The figures of the operating units are intensively discussed by their respective management and the Group Executive Board with the involvement of the relevant central departments of Vossloh AG.